Post Revisited, Reedited, Reworded, Reblogged From May 08th 2018

 “I don’t mix with huge volumes of people all at once.”

 Can it not get any simpler than that one line above?

 And yet, still we have people continually expecting more of me, or trying to get me to obligate to things l am uncomfortable with.
 Why do people do that?
 Why is it that much of society lay these huge ASKS at people’s feet?

-I have a design that says ‘Being social is overrated’, l drew this up, because that is how l honestly feel about being overly social, perhaps what l should have had written up and maybe l will is have a design read “Overly social people piss me off – now fuck off!” but l thought that might come across as a little too blunt!
+I have a design that says ‘Being social is overrated’, l drew this up, because that is how l honestly feel about being overly social, perhaps what l should have designed and maybe l will is one that reads “Overly social people piss me off – now fuck off!” but l thought that might come across as a little too blunt!

 Temple Grandin has a lovely quote, which is apt here: